 BECOMING A MORE CONNECTED COMMUNITY

 We believe that God works through the power of loving relationships.
 We are hungry for more connection with each other.
 Our congregation draws people from throughout the Triangle into ministry here, so it’s especially important that we create opportunities for fellowship, conversation, and worship that help build a deeper quality of relationship.
-Throughout the next year, we’ll be looking to build into our life together more opportunities for small group connection, shared meals, meaningful conversations, and times for retreat.
+We be seek to build into our life together opportunities for small group connection, shared meals, meaningful conversations, and times for retreat.